top of page

 Prepared Reading Plans

 This page has great examples for different levels of readers, all with the end of reading the whole Bible in a year.
-Unfortunately, the Advanced plan based on Matins is only available for those with Scribd subscriptions.
+The Advanced plan based on Matins is only available for Scribd contributors or subscribers, so a copy can be found here.

 Custom Reading Plan